Taywee/args/README.md

 You can also copy the file into your source tree, if you want to be absolutely sure you keep a stable API between projects.

+If you prefer other installation methods, many standard ones are available and included, including CMake, conan, buck, and meson.
+An example CMake file using args is included in the examples directory.

 ## I also want man pages.

 ```shell